Text Style Transfer: A Review and Experimental Evaluation: A Taxonomy of Text Style Transfer Methods

 \subsection{Reinforcement Learning}

 Reinforcement learning has also been applied to perform TST.
-For instance, Luo et al. \cite{luo2019dual} proposed to learn two seq2seq models between two styles via reinforcement learning, without disentangling style and content.
-Fig.\ref{fig:reinforce} illustrates the proposed dual reinforcement learning framework.
+The core idea of reinforcement-learning-based TST is using the specially designed reward functions to guide the TST process instead of the various loss functions applied to other TST methods.
+The policy gradient algorithm \cite{williams1992simple} is used to maximize the expected reward of the transferred text to optimize the parameters of a reinforcement learning TST model.
+The policy gradient algorithm makes training easier without worrying about the difficulty of discrete training caused by the automatic regression decoding process.
+However, due to the high variance of the sampling gradient, training with this method may be unstable.
+For example, Luo et al. \cite{luo2019dual} proposed to learn two Seq2Seq models between two styles through reinforcement learning, without disentangling style and content.
+Fig. \ref{fig:reinforce} illustrates the proposed dual reinforcement learning framework.
 The authors considered the learning of source-to-target style and target-to-source style as a dual-task.
 The style classifier reward, $R_s$, and reconstruction reward, $R_c$, are designed to encourage style transfer accuracy and content preservation.
-The overall reward is the harmonic mean of the two rewards, and it is used as the feedback signal to guide learning in the dual-task structure.
-As such, the model can be trained via reinforcement learning without any use of parallel data or content-style disentanglement.
+The overall reward is the harmonic mean of the two rewards, and it was used as the feedback signal to guide learning in the dual-task structure.
+As such, the model can be trained via reinforcement learning without parallel data or content-style disentanglement.

-Gong et al. \cite{gong2019reinforcement} proposed a reinforcement learning-based generator-evaluator framework to perform TST.
-Similar to previous TST works, the proposed model employs an attention-based encoder-decoder mode to transfer and generate target style sentences.
-However, unlike the previous models that utilize a style classifier to guide the generation process, the proposed model employed a style classifier, semantic model, and a language model to provide style, semantic, and fluency rewards respectively to guide the text generation.
-The authors' intuition is that the transfer of text style should not only ensure the transfer of style and content preservation but also generate fluent sentences.
+Gong et al. \cite{gong2019reinforcement} proposed a generator-evaluator framework based on reinforcement learning to perform TST.
+The proposed model employs an attention-based encoder-decoder model to transfer and generate sentences in a target style like previous TST works.
+However, unlike previous models that utilized a style classifier to guide the generation process, the proposed model employed a style classifier, a semantic model, and a language model to provide style, semantic, and fluency rewards to guide text generation.
+The fundamental intuition is that text style transfer should ensure style transfer, content preservation, and the generation of fluent sentences.